reruo321/Deep-Learning-Practice/001-What-is-Deep-Learning/README.md

 ### Characteristic of Deep Learning
 Deep learning runs better in many problems, and it completely automates feature engineering, the key of machine learning.

+Old machine learning methods, which are shallow learning, just converts input data into one or two continuous layers of representations, with SVM or decision tree.
+However, these methods generally cannot provide well-refined representation on complicated problems.
+Therefore, human should convert initial input data in several ways, so that these machine learning methods process it well, which is called "feature engineering". **Feature Engineering** is the process of using domain knowledge to extract features from raw data, to operate machine learning algorithm using those features.

+By the way, deep learning can completely automate this step by learning all features at once.
+Therefore, we can use one end-to-end deep learning model as a substitute for high-degree of process.
+Besides, it creates more complicated representations throughout layers, and gradual intermediate representations (IR) are jointly learned with it.
+Thus, it is way more powerful than former machine learning apporaches, which study all representation layers continuously. (greedily)

+### Recent Trends of Deep Learning
+To get recent information of machine learning, it is good to check Kaggle to look for lectures and competitions.
+Especially, focus on gradient boosting machine (using XGBoost library) for shallow learning, and deep learning (Keras library) for perceptual problems.